szcarr/Mr.Mine/README.md

-A program that is supposed to run ontop of the game Mr.Mine The program automates currently these things:
+A program that is supposed to run ontop of the game Mr.Mine \n The program automates currently these things:
     *Automated chest collecting in the mine
     *Automated chest collecting from the metal detector